Endometrial Cancer: 5 Things to Keep in Mind

-- The uterus has two layers: the inner part consists of a lining known as the endometrium.
+- The uterus has two layers: the inner part consists of a lining, the endometrium.
 The outer part is the myometrium.

-- Throughout menstrual cycle, hormones cause the endometrium to undergo slight changes.
+- Throughout the menstrual cycle, hormones cause the endometrium to undergo slight changes.

-- During ovulation, for example, estrogen is released, which cause the endometrium to become slightly thicker so as to feed the embryo in the event of a possible pregnancy.
+- During ovulation, for example, estrogen is released, which cause the endometrium to become slightly thicker.
+This is so as to feed the embryo in the event of a possible pregnancy.

-- Once ovulation is finished, the lining of the endometrium is released, causing menstruation.
+- Once ovulation finishes, the lining of the endometrium is released, causing menstruation.

 - This occurs over the span of one’s fertile years, until menopause.

-It is between 50 and 60 years of age, once menopause has started, that the first carcinomas or sarcomas can develop.
+It is between 50 and 60 years of age, once menopause starts, that the first carcinomas or sarcomas can develop.
 This simply means that there is a greater risk that certain cells will grow and adhere to the internal lining of the uterus.